Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

 ## Input Portfolio Returns Prompt into Gemini LLM for Summary Generation
 Implement a data pipeline to ingest portfolio data and returns, transform them into a structured prompt, and feed the input into the Gemini LLM for analysis and insight generation.
+Multiple client accounts can be input into the LLM with a simple *for* loop.
+The response is retreived, augmented with the latest news headlines, and saved.

 ```
 prompt = """